byuitechops/update-course-images/README.md

 # update-course-images

 ## Purpose
-Update the image that is on the home page and the course image (the one that gets displayed for the course in Dashboard).
+Update the image that is on the home page and the course image (the one that gets displayed for the course in the Dashboard view in Canvas).

 The entire process is purely automated.
-This will only require the images folder that consists of only images inside of the folder titled `coursename_dashboard.imgextension` or `coursename_homeImage.imgextension` with `coursename` being a course name like FDREL 324, etc. This also requires an array of course objects from the Canvas API, just like:
+This will only require the images folder that consists of only images inside of the folder titled `coursename_dashboard.imgextension` or `coursename_homeImage.imgextension` with `coursename` being a course name like CS 235, etc. This also requires an array of course objects from the Canvas API, just like:
 ```sh
 [